VinceNolan999/ms1-nicola/README.md

 - A brief bio of Nicola

-#### Upcoming events carousel.
+#### Upcoming events.

-- A gallery carousel with nicolas upcoming performances, inlcuding dates, time and location.
+- A gallery with nicolas upcoming performances, inlcuding dates, time and location.

 #### Gallery Page